ir-nlp-csui/aksara/README.md

 # Acknowledgments

 * Aksara 1.0 was built by M. Yudistira Hanifmuti and Ika Alfina, as the reseach project for Yudistira's undergraduate thesis.
-* Aksara 1.0 refers to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2020)
+* Aksara 1.0 refers to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2019) and Alfina et al. (2020)

 ## References
 * M. Yudistira Hanifmuti and Ika Alfina. **"Aksara: An Indonesian Morphological Analyzer that Conforms to Universal Dependencies"**.
 In the Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)
 * Ika Alfina, Daniel Zeman, Arawinda Dinakaramani, Indra Budi, and Heru Suhartanto. "**Selecting the Universal Dependencies Morphological Features for Indonesian Dependency Treebank**".
 In the Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)
+* Ika Alfina, Arawinda Dinakaramani, Mohamad Ivan Fanany, and Heru Suhartanto. ["**A Gold Standard Dependency Treebank for Indonesian**"](https://waseda.repo.nii.ac.jp/?action=repository_action_common_download&item_id=48059&item_no=1&attribute_id=101&file_no=1).
+In the Proceeding of 33rd Pacific Asia Conference on Language, Information and Computation (PACLIC) 2019 in Hakodate, Japan, 13-15 September 2019.

 # Changelog